Chicken Fried Steak

 2) Add flour to a large bowl and add seasonings.
 Don’t be shy on the seasoning.

-3) Add the steak cuts to the flour and shake off any extra.
-Then move cuts to buttermilk (or a few whisked eggs).
-Then move them back to the flour mixture to make for a nice even coating over the steak.
+3) Add the steak cuts to the buttermilk (or a few whisked eggs).
+Then move them to the flour mixture to make for a nice even coating over the steak.
 Let cuts sit while you prepare oil.

 4) Add oil to a large pan over medium high heat until hot.
 Test oil by sprinkling in some flour.
 It should sizzle immediately.
 You just need a small coating of oil in the pan.
 The oil should come up about halfway on the steaks.